 Revisions:

 Figure 4.1.
-Annual precipitation at 2km resolution in Wyoming (PRISM) now contains the 1971-2000 normals.
+Annual precipitation at 2km resolution in Wyoming (PRISM)

 Figure 4.7.
 Lower elevation basin and sub-basin annual precipitation (percent) by month.